Margraviate of Antwerp

-The Margraviate of Antwerp (or Mark of Antwerp) consisted since the eleventh century of the area around the cities of Antwerp and Breda.
+The Margraviate of Antwerp (or March of Antwerp) consisted since the eleventh century of the area around the cities of Antwerp and Breda.

 Origin

 Under Otto II, emperor of the Holy Roman Empire, several marches were created along the border with West Francia (this border coincided with the river Scheldt).
 Originally the mark was restricted to the borders of the Scheldt, in 994 Ansfried of Utrecht added Toxandria to the mark.

 History

 In the 11th century the mark of Antwerp was one of the fiefs of the duke of Lower Lorraine.
 Godfrey of Bouillon received the mark in 1076 from emperor Henry IV.
 After his death in the Crusader state of Jerusalem in 1100, Henry I of Limburg was appointed as margrave.

 In 1106 the duchy of Lower Lorraine and the margraviate were united.
-After the abolishment of the duchy in 1190 during the Diet of Schwäbisch Hall by Emperor Henry VI only its titles remained and these were given to the duke of Brabant.
+After the Diet of Schwäbisch Hall by Emperor Henry VI, in 1190, the duchy was abolished and its titles were given to the duke of Brabant, who continued to use the title of "Margrave of the Holy Roman Empire".